amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 And since we're mortals, we'll use the wonderful [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/#transcode_h264)

 The suggested command is `ffmpeg -i input_file -c:v libx264 -pix_fmt yuv420p -c:a aac output_file`.
-We can turn that into a list.
+The 'subprocess.run()' function requires the command to be in a list format.
+We do that by treating the spaces in the command as the delimiters for each item in our list.
+When we use this function in a for-loop, most of these items will remain the same each time the command runs, but we will change the input and output files.
+For those, we will use a variable instead of a string.

 ~~~
 ['ffmpeg', '-i', input_file, '-c:v', 'libx264', '-pix_fmt', 'yuv420p', '-c:a', 'aac', output_file]
 ~~~
 {: .language-python}

-Just like with `shutil.copy()`, we need to provide source and destination paths for this command to function properly.
+The `input_file` and `ouput_file` are like the source and destination paths we needed for `shutil.copy()`.
-Again, the source will be taken from `mov_list`.
+We can take `input_file` from the first entry on our `mov_list`.
-For the destination, we can use the `service_folder`, but `ffmpeg` requires a path with a filename.
+For `output_file`, we can use the `service_folder`, but `ffmpeg` requires a path with a filename.

-Since we're transcoding preservation files to make service files, we can use the preservation filename as the basis of our service filename.
+Since we're transcoding preservation files to make service files, we can use the preservation filename as the basis for our service filename.
-And because we're dealing with path, let's use an `os.path` function.
+And because we're dealing with paths, let's use an `os.path` function.

 ~~~
 os.path.basename(mov_list[0])